BrandonTay2001/BitTeenLife---A-Text-based-Life-Simulator/README.md

 Text-based life simulator from ages 13-23, based on the game 'BitLife - Life Simulator'.

 #### Compilation and Execution:
-Use the terminal in the directory where the game files are located and type 'make play' in the command line.
+Use the terminal in the directory where the game files (ie. the gameFiles folder) are located and type 'make play' in the command line.

 #### Game rules:
 1. Character stats will consist of 3 variables: